yezz123/authx/docs/get-started/refresh.md

     return "You have access to this protected resource"
 ```

-In this example, the `/refresh` route only searches for a valid refresh token in the request.
+In this example, the `/refresh` route accepts a refresh token either from the Authorization header or from the request body.
 Once verified, it generates a new access token to extend the session.

-This example provides a basic implementation of an explicit refresh mechanism.
+This example provides a flexible implementation of an explicit refresh mechanism.
 In a production scenario, you might want to retrieve the current access token to revoke it, thereby avoiding the generation of an infinite number of valid access tokens.

 === "1.
 Login"

     ```sh
-    # To obtain a token, we log in
+    # To obtain tokens, we log in
-    $ curl -s -X POST --json '{"username":"test", "password":"test"}' http://0.0.0.0:8000/login
+    $ curl -s -X POST -H "Content-Type: application/json" -d '{"username":"test", "password":"test"}' http://0.0.0.0:8000/login
-    {"access_token": $TOKEN, "refresh_token": $REFRESH_TOKEN}
+    {"access_token": "$TOKEN", "refresh_token": "$REFRESH_TOKEN"}
     ```
 === "2.
 Performing Sensitive Operations"

     ```sh
     # We request access to the protected route with the token
-    $ curl -s --oauth2-bearer $TOKEN http://0.0.0.0:8000/sensitive_operation
-    "You have access to this sensitive operation"
+    $ curl -s -H "Authorization: Bearer $TOKEN" http://0.0.0.0:8000/protected "You have access to this protected resource"
     ```
 === "3.
-Refreshing Access Token"
+Refreshing Access Token (Using Header)"

     ```sh
-    # To obtain a new access token, we refresh it
+    # To obtain a new access token using the Authorization header
-    $ curl -s --oauth2-bearer $REFRESH_TOKEN http://0.0.0.0:8000/refresh
+    $ curl -s -X POST -H "Authorization: Bearer $REFRESH_TOKEN" -H "Content-Type: application/json" http://0.0.0.0:8000/refresh
-    {"access_token": $NEW_TOKEN}
+    {"access_token": "$NEW_TOKEN"}
     ```
+=== "4.
+Refreshing Access Token (Using JSON)"

+    ```sh
+    # To obtain a new access token using the request body
+    $ curl -s -X POST -H "Content-Type: application/json" -d '{"refresh_token":"$REFRESH_TOKEN"}' http://0.0.0.0:8000/refresh
+    {"access_token": "$NEW_TOKEN"}
+    ```

-As demonstrated in the final step, the refreshing mechanism enables the acquisition of new tokens without the need for re-authentication.
+As demonstrated in the final steps, the refreshing mechanism enables the acquisition of new tokens without the need for re-authentication, using either the Authorization header or the request body.